NOW SIGNING UP NEW INDIVIDUAL AND couples therapy CLIENTS

 What are your assumptions about what it means to be a good mother, a loving father, and a grateful child?

 What it means to your neighbor might be different than what it means to you.
 And different still from what it means to your sister or your grandmother.
-Our expectations for the obligations we have towards each other shape our views on what we should be doing and what we think we deserve in our family relationships.
+Our family expectations for the obligations we have towards each other shape our views on what we should be doing and what we think we deserve in our family relationships.
 These expectations guide our actions and help us evaluate the way other people treat us.

 If you get happy, positive feelings about how a family member treated you, maybe it was because it was in-line with how you like to be shown love.